PrefectHQ/prefect/docs/concepts/database.md

     - PostgreSQL
 ---

-# Orion Metadata Database
+# Orion Database

-Orion employs a metadata database that persists data used by many features of Orion to orchestrate and track the state of your flow runs, including:
+The Orion database persists data used by many features of Orion to orchestrate and track the state of your flow runs, including:

 - Flow and task state
 - Run history